-There are many ways for Human Development and Family Studies majors to gain international experience, from a ten-day faculty-led study tour to summer courses or internships abroad, to studying at a partner university for a semester or academic year.
-Study abroad can take you to destinations all around the world – from South America, to Africa, to Europe, to Asia – via programs offered by the College of ACES and study abroad offices across campus
+There are many ways for Human Development and Family Studies majors to gain international experience, from a ten-day faculty-led study tour to a semester or a full academic year abroad.
+Study abroad can take you to destinations all around the world – from South America, to Africa, to Europe, to Asia – via programs offered by the College of ACES and study abroad offices across campus.

 One of the most popular opportunities for our students is the 3-week Service-Learning Study Tour in Cape Town, South Africa at winter break.
 As part of this experience, students volunteer in health-care clinics, shelters, facilities for children with physical disabilities, community gardens or another site best suited to their interests.
 They also experience the spectacular landscape and diverse cultures of South Africa.
 Great preparation for a variety of careers and an unforgettable, transformative learning experience!
 Here's a video about this trip: https://youtu.be/EYU8IfomYbQ